enlacee/docker-wp/README.md

 	docker-compose up -d
 	docker-compose down # turn-off all containers

-Now create a File named `wordpress_data/env_FILE` and set all ariables.
+Now create a File named `wordpress_data/env_FILE` and set all variables.
 This variables are setting in `docker-compose.yml`

 	WORDPRESS_DB_NAME=wordpress